security best-practices compliance

 • Use separate agents for sensitive operations

-• Never give an agent more access than the user making the request
+• Never give an agent more access than the user making the request has

 Output Filtering